Randall Dunn: Master Musicians of Bukkake

 In addition to his work as a producer and engineer, Dunn is a keyboardist and founding member of the experimental group, Master Musicians of Bukkake.
-Dunn described the project as "a way to escape how I make music in the studio when I’m doing records for people".
+Dunn described the project as "a way to escape how I make music in the studio when I'm doing records for people".

 In 2004, alongside his bandmates, Dunn wrote, arranged and produced the first Master Musicians of Bukkake record, The Visible Sign of the Invisible Order.
 The album was released on Sun City Girls' label, Abduction Records and featured the musicians Eryn Young (vocals), James Davis, Don McGreevy, Alan Bishop, Charlie Gocher, and John Schuller.

-Film & television
+Film and television

 In the 2010s, Dunn's work as a record producer evolved into projects in film, including production and engineering, as well as composing and performance.

 Dunn recorded several songs with Sun City Girls for the soundtrack to the 2007 Harmony Korine film Mister Lonely.

 In 2014, Dunn worked with Oren Ambarchi and Stephen O’Malley on scoring the short film Kairos by the Belgian filmmaker Alexis Destoop.
 It was released as Shade Themes from Kairos on Drag City in 2014.

 Dunn co-produced and composed additional music for the score to the Panos Cosmatos film Mandy, along with the late Jóhann Jóhannsson in 2018.
+The score won multiple awards for "Best Original Score" at the 2019 Austin Film Critics Association Awards, the 2019 Fangoria Chain Saw Awards, and the 2018 Seattle Film Critics Society Awards; it also received multiple nominations for "Best Original Score" at the 2018 Chicago Film Critics Association Awards and the 2018 Hollywood Music in Media Awards.

 In 2021, Dunn produced Robert Aiki Aubrey Lowe’s score to the Nia DaCosta film Candyman, with a screenplay by Jordan Peele.
 The score made the shortlist for the 2022 Academy Awards in the category of Best Original Score.

-In 2022, along with Úlfurr Hansson, Dunn was the principal composer of the score for the television show Salvage Marines.
+In 2022, along with Úlfur Hansson, Dunn was the principal composer of the score for the television show Salvage Marines.
 In the same year, Dunn and Hansson composed the score for The Way of the Psychonaut, a documentary about the life and work of Stanislav Grof, founder of transpersonal psychology.

-Dunn was the musical director and producer of Daniel Lopatin’s score to The Viewing, the 2022 Panos Cosmatos episode of Guillermo Del Toro’s Cabinet of Curiosities.
-Under Lopatin’s executive production at Circular Ruin Studio, Dunn contributed additional synthesizer arrangements.
+Dunn was the musical director and producer of Daniel Lopatin’s score to The Viewing, the 2022 Panos Cosmatos episode of Guillermo Del Toro's Cabinet of Curiosities.
+Under Lopatin's executive production at Circular Ruin Studio, Dunn contributed additional synthesizer arrangements.

-In 2022, Dunn produced Robert Ouyang Rusli’s score for Julio Torres’ debut film Problemista, produced by Emma Stone, starring Tilda Swinton, and released by A24 in 2023.
+In 2022, Dunn produced Robert Ouyang Rusli's score for Julio Torres’ debut film Problemista, produced by Emma Stone, starring Tilda Swinton, and released by A24 in 2023.

 With Daniel Lopatin as the executive producer, Dunn produced the score for the Showtime series The Curse, co-created by Nathan Fielder and Benny Safdie.
 The score was composed by jazz keyboardist John Medeski.

 Dunn produced the Khu.éex’ score for the documentary on the life and work of Preston Singletary.